 When it comes to management at law firms, management does not simply refer to case management.
 It is also connotes the fact that law firms are businesses.
+Therefore, lawyers must also manage the business aspects of the firm, including payroll, purchasing supplies, and human resources.
 However, most lawyers are not specifically trained to handle the business side and would prefer to stick to the legal matters.Whose Side Are Expert Witnesses On?

 May an expert witness switch sides in a lawsuit?
 Unlike the lawyers in a case, no rule expressly stops an expert from "hopping the fence".
 After all, the expert's allegiance is to the truth, not to any one party, right?